madhavikoduganti/Foodie/Rasa_basic_folder/data/nlu.md

 - please tell me who created you
 - tell me more about your creators
 - tell me more about your founders
-- Ahoy matey how are you?
-- are you alright
-- are you having a good day
-- Are you ok?
-- are you okay
-- Do you feel good?
-- how are things going
-- how are things with you?
-- How are things?
-- how are you
-- how are you doing
-- how are you doing this morning
-- how are you feeling
-- how are you today
-- How are you?
-- How is the weather today?
-- What's the weather like?
-- How is the weather?
-- What is the weather at your place?
-- Do you have good weather?
-- Is it raining?
-- What's it like out there?
-- Is it hot or cold?
-- Beautiful day, isn't it?
-- What's the weather forecast?
-- Is it quite breezy outside?

 ## synonym:300to700
 - 300-700